underscoreio/shapeless-guide/src/pages/ops/migration.md

   }
 ```

-Note that we don't end up using
+Note that this code doesn't use
 every type class at the value level.
 We use `Diff` to calculate the `Added` data type,
 but we don't actually need `diff.apply` at run time.
-Instead we use `Monoid` to summon an instance of `Added`.
+Instead we use our `Monoid` to summon an instance of `Added`.

 With this final version of the type class instance in place
 we can use `Migration` for all the use cases we set out